Earn a human resources degree with a paid co-op term - 2019/2020

 Upon graduation you may be eligible to complete a Master’s degree program at many other institutions or complement your degree with a graduate certificate offered at Fanshawe College.
 Students currently enrolled in the Business-Human Resources diploma program or the Business Administration-Human Resources advanced diploma program may be eligible to receive advanced standing in this degree program.

-All nine-course credits required for the CHRP professional designation are included in the program, so you'll graduate ready to begin your career.
+All nine course credits required for the CHRP professional designation are included and the program also meets the degree requirement of the CHRL professional designation for the Human Resources Professionals Association (HRPA), so you’ll graduate ready to begin your career.

 - Grade 12 English (U)

 (Note: minimum final grade required is 65)

 - Grade 12 Advanced Functions (U)